CarvalhoDaStreet/FCFanClubMultiplatform/README.md

 - Error states in BLoCs to inform UI of issues
 - User-friendly error messages displayed using snackbars or dialogs

-### Testing
-The project includes a comprehensive test suite:

-- Unit tests for business logic in use cases and repositories
-- Widget tests for UI components
-- Integration tests to ensure feature cohesion

-### Continuous Integration
-GitHub Actions is used for CI/CD:

-- Automated builds and tests on each push
-- Code quality checks using static analysis tools
-- Automated deployment to beta testing platforms

 ## Future Enhancements
 - Implement push notifications for match updates and team news